THE KINGDOM OF GOD IS AT HAND

-After two days [two thousand years] will he revive us: in the third day [the thousand-year Kingdom Age, the third day of the Church-Kingdom Age] he will raise us up, and we shall live in his sight.
+After two days [2000 years] He will revive us; on the third day He will raise us up, that we may live in His sight.
 (Hosea 6:2)

 Each of God’s elect has been predestined to be fashioned by the Spirit of God into the image of Christ in spirit, in soul, and in body.
 This is our destiny, according to the Word of God.

 God is good, faithful, truthful, loving, gentle, generous, kind.
 We are bad, faithless, not truthful, quick to anger and hatred, harsh, selfish, and unkind.

 God has decreed that we will be in His image.
 Therefore He brings us through exercises every day—exercises designed to make us good, faithful, truthful, and loving.

 God is patient, ready to overcome evil with good.
 By nature we are impatient and ready to attempt to overcome evil with evil of our own making.

 Each day the choice is set before us.
 Shall we choose to serve the Lord and learn the lessons of godliness or shall we force our own way and will in an attempt to make a better life for ourselves (so we imagine)?

 We are saved so we may enter the process of change into God’s image, and the process of being brought into perfect union with God through Christ.
 We are saved so God may bring to pass in our personality the four aspects of the original Divine declaration.